ToshioCP/Gtk4-tutorial/src/sec3.src.md

 1. Something happens.
 2. If it's related to a certain signal, then the signal is emitted.
-3. If the signal as been connected to a handler, then the handler is invoked.
+3. If the signal has been connected to a handler in advance, then the handler is invoked.

 Signals are defined in objects.
 For example, the "activate" signal belongs to the GApplication object, which is